opencodeiiita/Opencode-Collaborative-19/README.md

 - [Download and install the latest version of Git.](https://git-scm.com/downloads)
 - [Set your username in Git.](https://help.github.com/articles/setting-your-username-in-git)
 - [Set your commit email address in Git.](https://help.github.com/articles/setting-your-commit-email-address-in-git)

+## Adding a mentor
+To add a mentor open `mentors.json` and please maintain the following format EXACTLY (replacing values where indicated):
+>   {
+        &nbsp;&nbsp;     "name" : "Mentors Name",
+        &nbsp;&nbsp;     "imageurl" : "mentor/image.jpg",
+        &nbsp;&nbsp;     "about" : "Hello I'm a web developer",
+        &nbsp;&nbsp;     "facebook" : "url",
+        &nbsp;&nbsp;     "github" : "url",
+        &nbsp;&nbsp;     "twitter" : "url"
+        }

+IMPORTANT:

+* All images must be optimized before uploaded to the repo via commit or PR.
+* The images should be of square resolution.
+* If you do not want to include social media accounts, leave the field empty `"facebook":""`.

+## Adding yourselves to student section

+To add yourself to student section you need to open the file `contestants.json` and please maintain the following format EXACTLY (replacing values where indicated):

+>   {
+        &nbsp;&nbsp;     "name" : "Name",
+        &nbsp;&nbsp;     "imageurl" : "contestant/avatar.jpg",
+        &nbsp;&nbsp;     "about" : "Hello I'm a web developer",
+        &nbsp;&nbsp;     "college" : "My college",
+        &nbsp;&nbsp;     "facebook" : "url",
+        &nbsp;&nbsp;     "github" : "url",
+        &nbsp;&nbsp;     "twitter" : "url",
+        &nbsp;&nbsp;     "referral" : "who refered you?"
+        }

+IMPORTANT:

+* All images must be optimized before uploaded to the repo via commit or PR.
+* The images should be of square resolution.
+* If you do not want to include social media accounts, leave the field empty `"facebook":""`.

 ## Contributing